tianocore/edk2/Readme.md

 # Submodules

 Submodule in EDK II is allowed but submodule chain should be avoided as possible as we can.
-Currently EDK II contains two submodules
+Currently EDK II contains the following submodules

 - CryptoPkg/Library/OpensslLib/openssl
 - ArmPkg/Library/ArmSoftFloatLib/berkeley-softfloat-3

-The latter one is actually required by previous one.
+ArmSoftFloatLib is actually required by OpensslLib.
 It's inevitable in openssl-1.1.1 (since stable201905) for floating point parameter conversion, but should be dropped once there's no such need in future release of openssl.